 Sponsors are required to accompany their dependents for ID card services with exceptions for those using a valid General or Special Power of Attorney or a valid DD Form 1172-2.

-Those PCSing to the area can enroll their school-age children Fort Knox Community Schools district which includes the following facilities for on-post education:
+Those PCSing to the area can enroll their school-age children at the Fort Knox Community Schools district which includes the following facilities for on-post education:

 - Van Voorhis Elementary School (including pre-K)